akrenner/NOAA-LCI/Manual.md

 Niskin bottle water samples as well as bucket surface water samples are taken at pre-determined stations.
 XXX details?

 ### Phytoplankton
 Pour 10 l, 20 l, or 40 l (depending on season) of seawater through the 20 μm, 20 cm diameter plankton net.
 Wash the ouside of net down with ambient sea water Collect samples in white plastic bottles.
 Preserve with 8 drops of Lugal's solution, of practical.
+Label bottle with date, Transect and station, and amount of water filtered (usually 40 l).

 ### Notes
+Take notes on paper, as before -- at a minimum, date, time, transect, and station numbers; as back-up.
+iPad: There's a sticker on the back of the iPad with the lock-code (99603).
+Use the soft-tipped stylus pen if your fingers are getting wet.
+Open iPad (swipe up) and open FileMaker.

-Open FileMakerMoblile on iPad, then open LTMdatabase At each station, press "new station" and fill out all required fields.
-Pay attention to times (local time) and station names.
+Open FileMakerMoblile on iPad, then open LTMdatabase.
+To start a new survey, press "NEW Survey".
+For multi-day (quarterly) surveys, adjust the end-time, as appropriate.
+At each station, press "NEW Station" and fill out all required fields.
+When ready to turn on CTD, press "Get Position".

 ## Post-cruise cleanup